Nunie123/data_engineering_book/README.md

 3. You can create issues.

 If you think the book is wrong, missing information, or otherwise needs to be edited, there are two options:
 1. Make a pull request (the preferred option).
 If you think something needs to be changed, fork this repo, make the change yourself, then send me a pull request.
 I'll review it, discuss it with you, if needed, then add it in.
 Easy peasy.
 If you're not very familiar with GitHub, instructions for doing this are [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
+If your PR is merged it will be considered a donation of your work to the project.
+You agree to grant a [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license for your work.
+You will be added the the **Contributors** section on this page once your PR is merged.
 2. Make an issue.
 Go to the issue tab above, click to create a new issue, then tell me what you think is wrong, preferably including references to specific line numbers.

 I look forward to working with you all.

+## Contributors
+Ed Nunes.
+Ed lives in Chicago and works as a Data Engineer for [Zoro](https://www.zoro.com).
+Feel free to reach out to him on [LinkedIn](https://www.linkedin.com/in/ed-nunes-b0409b14/).

-### License
+## License
 This book is licensed under the [Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 ---